GfSE/SpecIF-Pages/Tutorials/10_Complex-Data-Types.md

 }
 ```

-As always, _properties_ is a list of properties, which in turn is a list of one or more values.
+Recap: As always, _properties_ is a list of properties, which in turn is a list of one or more values.
 The complex value is a list with SpecIF values corresponding to the dataType.
 The example shows simple real numbers, but it could be pointers to enumerated values or multi-language texts.
 Complex data-types may be nested, but without cyclic dependencies: A complex data-type must be a tree.